 While the onions are caramelising, combine the garlic, dried oregano, a pinch of pepper and a drizzle of olive oil in a medium bowl.
 Drain the haloumi then pat dry and add to the garlic mixture.
 Toss to coat.

-In a small bowl, combine the garlic aioli with a good squeeze of lemon juice (see ingredients list).
-Slice any remaining lemon into wedges.
-TIP: Add as much or as little lemon juice as you like, depending on your taste.
+In a small bowl, combine the garlic aioli with a good squeeze of lime juice (see ingredients list).
+Slice any remaining lime into wedges.
+TIP: Add as much or as little lime juice as you like, depending on your taste.

 Wash out the frying pan and return to a medium-high heat with a drizzle of olive oil.
 Once hot, add the haloumi and cook until golden brown, 2 minutes each side.
 While the haloumi is cooking, heat the mini flour tortillas in a sandwich press or on a plate in the microwave for 10 second bursts or until warmed through.

 Bring everything to the table to serve.
-Fill each tortilla with some cucumber, tomato, cos lettuce, caramelised onion, haloumi and a drizzle of balsamic glaze and lemon aioli.
-Serve with any remaining lemon wedges.
+Fill each tortilla with some cucumber, tomato, cos lettuce, caramelised onion, haloumi and a drizzle of balsamic glaze and lime aioli.
+Serve with any remaining lime wedges.